tracetheheat/tracetheheat.github.io/research.md

 permalink: /research/
 ---

-I'm interested in travel behaviour, mobility and transport policies.
-Especially free fare public transport policy, where I'm exploring the impact of the policy on travel behaviour and borader socio-spatial and environmental dynamics of the policy.
+I'm focusing on various mobility and transport policies, the mechanisms of their implementations and background of their formulations.
+Especially the fare-free public transport policy and micromobility shared services.

 Also, I write about contemporary mobility research for <a href="https://www.czechsight.cz/author/straubd/">CZECHSIGHT!</a>